Federal Reserve Bank Officials

 Assistant Deputy Governor, FRB of Chicago

-James B. McDougal
+James Barton McDougal

 Governor, FRB of Chicago